Martybird/MedImageProcessing/README.md

 Process a single T1 head MRI using MINC toolkit.

 The script outputs a skull-stripped MRI in ICBM152 stereotactic space, and the image is processed with N4 field inhomogeneity correction followed by a linear image intensity normalization procedure.

+3. How to use register

+The instruction explains how to install MINC Toolkit, and use the software package 'register' to view and tag landmarks for medical images.
+The document uses ultrasound images of the brain to demonstrate the software.